Minecraftian14/ArgsEvaler/README.md

 * a Pattern with at least one capturing group - to check if the value must match this pattern and store the value as the group 1 match.
 * a StringPredicate - to implement custom logic analyzing a string, to keep or not.
-* a StringPredResolver - to implement custom logic analyzing a string, and keep it's transformed value if it's valid.
+* a StringPredicateResolver - to implement custom logic analyzing a string, and keep it's transformed value if it's valid.
+* a StringPatternResolver - to specify a pattern the string must satisfy, and keep it's transformed value if it's valid.

 If an expression is defined as "an_expr" = "word", int.class, Pattern.compile("^\\w{5}$"):
 <br>